How To Address Contempt In Relationships

 At Regain, licensed therapists who are experienced in helping couples like you experiencing contempt and other issues are available online.
 Oftentimes family will express contempt, and relationship counseling between family is also available via Regain.
 Meeting virtually can relieve roadblocks such as organizing a session with your significant other because you won't have to travel anywhere unless you both live separately.
 You can also send a text message directly to your online therapist if you need advice in a heated moment.

 Therapy can help you understand why contempt has been a major problem in your relationship.
-You can also gain the skills to address future issues as they arise by learning you the communication skills necessary to maintain a happy relationship.
+You can also gain the skills to address future issues as they arise by learning the communication skills necessary to maintain a happy relationship.
 Numerous couples have sought online couples therapy for various relationship obstacles and experienced positive outcomes.

 In a recent study, researchers split a sample of participants into two cohorts, in which one received face-to-face therapy for relationship challenges and the other received online therapy.
 After the trial was completed, both groups reported improvements in relationship satisfaction and decreases in symptoms of stress, anxiety, and depression.
 There were no significant differences reported between the two cohorts.